INTRODUCTION

 The black, silent desert!
 All the colors destroyed by heavenly fire.
 I can hardly imagine the green hillsides, the white peaks of the mountains, the silvery sea, the yellow rocks - the familiar living face of the Earth.
 Was it a dream, or was it real?

-Fire destroyed not only the cities and the forests - it burned the history of mankind, its religion, art, science - the whole Earth is a charred corpse, but the sky is now so beautiful, so magnificent, like it has never been before.
+Fire destroyed not only the cities and the forests - it burned the history of mankind, its religion, art, science - the whole of Earth has been rendered a charred corpse, but the sky is so beautiful now, so magnificent, like it has never been before.

-The comet, with its six rays, resembles a white lily with a ovary of fire; these celestial lilies are slowly curving and scorched the earth; it looks like they're blowing in the wind, carrying the comet into the depths of the sky.
+The comet, with its six rays, resembles a white lily with a ovary of fire; these celestial lilies slowly curve and are what scorched the earth; it looks like they're blowing in the wind, carrying the comet into the depths of the sky.
 In the evening, the lily transforms into a soft golden color, with a tranquil silvery radiance spreading all around it.

 Yesterday at dawn, old Vincent climbed onto the ruins of the observatory and shouted:

 - "Hey, you there, up in heaven!
 Can you hear us?
 We don't want to stay on an Earth littered with the dead...
 Who are you?
-What is your name, thou who art in heaven?
+What's your name, thou who art in heaven?
 I want to hear you..."

 He screamed until the sun rose and the bright colors of the firmament died out.

-There are six of us: two women and four men.
+We are six: two women and four men.
 It's the third month we've been living in the ruins of the Royal Antiquities Museum.
-The eldest, Vincent Enrio; 67 years old; he was a monk, and half a year before the appearance of the comet, he settled in one of those underground crypts, one of those that will terrify anyone who descends into its narrow, winding passages under the monastery of St. Jacob.
+The eldest, Vincent Enrio; 67 years old; was a monk, and half a year before the appearance of the comet, he settled in one of those subterranean crypts under the monastery of St. Jacob, one of those that would terrify anyone who descended into its narrow, winding passages.
 Enrio knelt in his crypt for several days, praying and making hundreds of prostrations.
-He was often tempted by the devil, who came out of the damp wall, blew out the wax candle, moved the coffin in which the monk was resting, and poured the water out of the stoup.
+He was often tempted by the devil, who came out of the damp wall, blew out the wax candle, moved the coffin where the monk rested, and poured the water out of the stoup.
 On the surface of the earth, in the light of the sun, all his antics would have seemed like foolish jokes.
 However, Enrio himself did not consider this demon to be smart, and set up ambushes and traps for him, like he was a dumb animal.
 Accustomed to the black walls of the crypt and the constant dead silence, Father Vincent endures suffering the best of all.
-It seems to him that nothing special has happened, and only that the grave's walls in which he buried himself moved themselves apart in immense proportions, from the earth to the sky.
+It seems to him that nothing special has happened, only that the grave's walls in which he's buried himself have moved themselves apart in immense proportions, from the earth to the sky.
 Chiefly, the monk mourns the disappearance of the demon, without whom he doesn't know how to fill half his time.
-The sky appears as an ocean to Father Enrio, on which a rescue ship is about to appear.
+The sky appears like an ocean to Father Enrio, on which a rescue ship is about to appear.
 As if he were inside of a lighthouse, he stands for hours with his head raised to a pile of stones stacked on top of a mountain.
 Sometimes Father Vincent raises both hands, calling on someone in a fit of desperation, and then dies down again - blackness upon the black stones.

-The second is my comrade Olrid, who was the curator of the Royal Antiquities Museum.
+My second comrade, Olrid, was the curator of the Royal Antiquities Museum.

-- "I knew that it would all end like this" - Olrid said - "a few fragments of stone, a bunch of broken pottery, old coins, a rusty weapon, some sort of crockery, fragments of a statue, a half-worn inscription - that's all that eventually remains of any people."
+- "I knew that it would all end like this" - Olrid said - "a few fragments of stone, a bunch of broken pottery, old coins, a rusty weapon, some sort of crockery, fragments of a statue, a half-worn inscription - in the end, that's the entirety of what survives from any civilization."

 In one corner of the Royal Museum stood a dusty box that could be lifted by a child, and in this box, the entire heritage of a people who had lived for twenty centuries was stored.

-Like Father Vincent, the curator of the museum, who spent many years among the stone debris thrown out from the depths of centuries like the sea throws the boards and masts of dead ships onto a sandy beach, was freed from the horror sooner than all of us.
+Like Father Vincent, the curator of the museum, who spent many years among the stone debris ejected from the depths of the centuries, like the sea ejects the planks and masts of dead ships onto a sandy beach, was freed from the horror sooner than all of us.

 The madman's name was Philip Evert.
 For us people of the old world, the name is all too familiar.
-Evert was a great surgeon who was the first to be able to replace a worn-out heart, much like one replaces a weakened spring in a watch.
+Evert was the great surgeon who was the first to replace a worn-out heart, much like one replaces a weakened spring in a watch.

-He became obsessed with the monstrous idea of creating a higher thinking being from the brain and other artificially prepared animal tissues.
-For an entire century, our chemists have been creating all sorts of organic substances.
-In the Biological Museum, in the first room to the right of the entrance, there was a rich collection of animal organs that were prepared in a laboratory.
+He became obsessed with the monstrous idea of creating a higher thinking being from the brain and other artificially developed animal tissues.
+For an entire century, our chemists have been making all sorts of organic substances.
+In the Biological Museum, in the first room to the right of the entrance, there was a rich collection of animal organs that were developed in a laboratory.
 Every biological engineer knew how to make an excellent bile-producing liver, an eye, strong healthy muscle - and the muscular machine began to replace steel mechanisms in many small factories.

 The world needed new brilliant ideas, great delusions and great truths.
 Without inspiration from palaces, temples, and colossal structures, humanity suffocated like a fish at the bottom of a dried-up lake.
 Life became too insipid, and since not a single head produced anything that wasn't previously known, many agreed that Evert's attempt was reasonable and useful.

 By a strange coincidence, the global fire that destroyed millions of worthy people, scientists, politicians, and philanthropists, spared a man who spent three quarters of his life in prison, who did not even have his own name and called himself No. 369.
-The Nameless One denies any guilt and says that parliaments and kings were constantly late in issuing the laws under which people would act, and that only because of this constant delay he spent 34 years in eleven prisons.
+The Nameless One denies any guilt and says that the parliaments and kings were constantly held up in passing the laws that would allow the officials to release him, and that only because of this constant delay he spent 34 years across eleven prisons.

-No. 369 escaped with chains on his legs, and since we didn't have the tools to unchain him, the runaway convict smashed his shackles with stones that fell from the accursed comet for hours.
-While engaged in this work, he sang prison songs, scolded the parliament, the kings, the courts, the laws, and expressed complete pleasure at the terrible destruction, the collapse of all civilization.
+No. 369 escaped with chains on his legs, and since we didn't have any tools to unchain him, for hours, the runaway convict smashed his shackles with stones that fell from the accursed comet.
+While engaged in this work, he sang prison songs, scolded the parliament, the kings, the courts, the laws, and expressed complete joy at the terrible destruction, the collapse of all civilization.

 But on the other hand, fate spared one of the most remarkable people of Heliopolis, the glorious and kind King Meredith XVI.
 Portraits give the wrong impression of His Majesty's appearance.
 It's as if all the artists agreed to depict Meredith not as he is, but as he should be.
 There is nothing majestic about him, and when the king is silent, sitting in the hole where the star drove us, he could be mistaken for one of those unemployed, exhausted by hunger and constant failure, who roamed the cities of the old world by the thousands.